vincentpalomo/rpg-oop-python/README.md

 > - option to select dropped loot from enemies
 > - implement a beginner item select
 > - implement potions for health boost or damage boost
+> - implement a block mechanic [maybe for future major update]

 <!-- > - https://github.com/kamik423/cutie  -->